tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 waiting to be sent to your ISP.

-If packets arrive at the router faster than they can be transmitted to the ISP, the queue builds up.
+If packets arrive at the router faster than they can be transmitted to the ISP, a queue builds up.
 From time to time, the queue might hold dozens
 (or hundreds) of packets,
 potentially causing multiple seconds of latency or lag.